Like us on Facebook

 Lemuel Cook

-Lemuel Cook was born in Northbury, Litchfield county, Connecticut, September 10, 1759.
-He enlisted at Cheshire when only sixteen years old.
-The oldest survivor of the Revolution at 105 years old, Lemuel Cook entered the service of his country in 1781.
-Served in the Battle of Brandywine and later Yorktown when British General Cornwallis surrendered to the Continental Army, ending the War and guaranteeing American independence.
 He received an honorable discharge signed by George Washington on June 12, 1784.
-While he lived, Lemuel Cook of Clarendon, New York, was the Oldest Survivor of the Revolution.
-He served through the war and was discharged in Danbury, June 12, 1784.
 Cook died on May 20, 1866, at the age of 107 years and was buried with military and Masonic honors.
-The last year of his life he was also the Last Full Pensioner on the rolls of his country’s deliverers, his name appearing there with his companions from 1818.
+During the last year of his life, he was also the Last Full Pensioner on the rolls of his country’s deliverers, with his name appearing there with his companions from 1818.

 Alexander Milliner

-He was always pleasant; never changed countenance, but wore the same in defeat and retreat as in victory.
+“He was always pleasant; never changed countenance, but wore the same in defeat and retreat as in victory.
 One day the General sent for me to come up to Headquarters.
 After the Life Guard came out and paraded, the General told me to play.
 So I took the drum, overhauled her, braced her up and played a tune.
 The General put his hand in his pocket and gave me three dollars; then one and another gave me more– so I made out well; in all, I got fifteen dollars.”

 Milliner was in a number of battles, including Saratoga.
 Of Burgoyne’s surrender, he said, “The British soldiers looked down-hearted.
 When the order came to ‘ground arms,’ one of them exclaimed, with an oath, ‘You are not going to have my gun!’ and threw it violently on the ground and smashed it.
 Arnold was a smart man; they didn’t saerve (sic) him quite straight.”

-After his service in the Continental Army, Milliner married Abigail Barton, aged eighteen.
-He and his wife lived together for sixty-two years ‘without a death in the family or a coffin in the house.’
-They had nine children, forty-three grand children, seventeen great-grand children and three great-great-grand children.
-At the time of his wife’s death, he was one hundred and two years old and still able to cultivate his garden.
-Died in 1874.
+After his service in the Continental Army, Milliner married Abigail Barton, aged 18.
+He and his wife lived together for 62 years “without a death in the family or a coffin in the house.”
+They had nine children, 43 grand children, 17 great-grand children and three great-great-grand children.
+At the time of his wife’s death, he was 102 years old and still able to cultivate his garden.

 William Hutchings

+Born in York, Maine on October 6, 1764, William Hutchings died on May 2, 1866 at 102 years old.
 His service with the War of the Revolution was limited.
-He enlisted at the age of fifteen for the coastal defense of his own state, Maine.
-The only fighting he saw was at the siege of Castine where he was taken prisoner.
-But the British, declaring it a shame to hold as prisoner one so young, promptly released him.
-Upon the close of the War Hutchings was married at the age of twenty-two, after which his wife Mercy bore fifteen children.
+He enlisted at the age of 15 for the coastal defense of his own state of Maine.
+The only fighting he saw was at the siege of Castine, where he was taken prisoner by the British.
+But the British, declaring it a shame to hold as prisoner as young as he, promptly released him.
+Upon the close of the War, Hutchings was married at the age of 22, after which his wife Mercy bore 15 children.

 In his later years, he is described as being “an early riser and a hard worker.
 He smokes regularly and uses spirituous liquors moderately.
 His mind is still vigorous though his body is feeble.
 His memory is good, retaining dates especially so that he is a referee in the family in the matters of history.”
 One of his last requests was that the American flag should cover his remains, and be unfurled at his funeral.
-This was done; and in the stillness of a bright Spring afternoon, in the midst of an assembled multitude, upon the farm which for nearly a century had been his home, all that was mortal of the old hero was removed from earthly sight, while the stars and stripes he had so long honored, floated above his grave.”
+This was done; “and in the stillness of a bright Spring afternoon, in the midst of an assembled multitude, upon the farm which for nearly a century had been his home, all that was mortal of the old hero was removed from earthly sight, while the stars and stripes he had so long honored, floated above his grave.”

 Adam Link

-Enlisting at the age of sixteen, he signed up for the service of guarding the frontier, where he spent five years mostly in the vicinity of Wheeling, Virginia.
-Records indicate he served three tours of duty in the militia of the state of Pennsylvania.
-At the end of the War Link married a distant relative of his.
 “After this event, being fond of change, he roamed about from place to place, living but a short time in each; and so spent the earlier part of his life.
 At the age of sixty, he walked from his home in Pennsylvania to Ohio, a distance of one hundred and forty-one miles, accomplishing it in three days, an average of forty-seven miles a day.

 When seventy years of age, he set about clearing a farm and remained for some time on it.
 Perpetuating the habits of his army frontier service, he paid no attention to his manner of eating, either in quantity, quality or time; and he was addicted to strong drink.
 He labored severely and constantly.
 Notwithstanding all, his health was good till near the very close of his life.”